sushantkurund/Celebal-Internship/week6/Readme.md

 - Load and preprocess the MNIST PNG dataset.
 - Add Gaussian noise to the input images.
 - Build a Convolutional Denoising Autoencoder.
-- Train the model to reconstruct clean images.
+- Train the model using noisy images as input and clean images as targets.
 - Evaluate reconstruction quality using Mean Squared Error (MSE).
-- Compare the original, noisy, and reconstructed images.
+- Visualize the denoising performance.

 ---